cindyleighn/hardhat-foundry/README.md

 Note: hardhat tests have been rewritten to foundry tests, so hardhat tests can be ignored

-To see more logging from the forge tests you can use the EVM verbosity Verbosity of the EVM.
+To see more logging from the forge tests you can use the EVM verbosity parameters

 Pass multiple times to increase the verbosity (e.g. -v, -vv, -vvv).